List of Shake It Up characters: Dr. Curtis Blue

 Dr. Curtis Blue, portrayed by Phil Morris, is Rocky and Ty's father who is a doctor.
-In season 1 he was away on business over seas.
+In season 1 he was away on business overseas.
 He is first seen in season 2 Doctor It Up.
 He wanted Ty and Rocky to become doctors when they grew up.
 He was furious when he found out Ty wanted to be a rapper and that Rocky was dancing on "Shake It Up Chicago" and that she wanted to be a dancer.
 He finally decided he was okay with both their choices.
 He is seen again in Apply It Up.

 Henry Dillon

 Henry Dillon, portrayed by Buddy Handleson, is Flynn's good friend, although they couldn't be more different.
-He is a college graduate, pre-law and pre-med, though he is about Flynn's age and it is usually up to him to teach Henry how to act like a kid.
+He is a college graduate, pre-law and pre-med, though he is about Flynn's age, and it is usually up to him to teach Henry how to act like a kid.
 In his first appearance, he was CeCe's math tutor and later became Flynn's friend.
 He leaves the show at the end of season two.